Music of The Lord of the Rings film series: Symphony

 For the music to be played as the six-movement The Lord of the Rings Symphony, over 200 musicians and singers are required on stage.
 To suit the complex narrative, with its contrasting cultures, Shore wrote music in different styles for each of the peoples of Middle-earth.
 For the Elves, the music is mainly women's voices, Rivendell designed to appear as a timeless place of learning, while Lothlórien was by intention "mystical and exotic".
 In contrast, the Orcs of Isengard were accompanied by a 5-beat rhythm on steel plates, Japanese drums, and metal chains, giving a harsh industrial effect.
-For Gollum, a corrupted Hobbit in two minds with a strange way of moving, Shore used the cymbaly, an instrument like a medieval hammered dulcimer, giving a trembling feeling.
-For some concerts conducted by Shore, images of Middle-earth by the films' conceptual designers Alan Lee and John Howe were projected while the music was played.
+For Gollum, a corrupted Hobbit in two minds with a strange way of moving, Shore used the cimbalom, an instrument like a medieval hammered dulcimer, giving a trembling feeling.
+For some concerts conducted by Shore, images of Middle-earth by the films' concept artists Alan Lee and John Howe were projected while the music was played.

 There are over 50 leitmotifs in the music; the symphony begins with the rising and falling "The History of the Ring" theme with a "breathlike pattern to give the Ring a sense of consciousness and purpose".
 Shore comments that this could be taken as the central theme of the score.
-The "Fellowship" theme appears when the 9 heroes, the Fellowship of the Ring, first come together at the Council of Elrond at Rivendell; the theme splinters when the Fellowship breaks apart, and gradually reassembles as the Fellowship makes progress with its task.
+The "Fellowship" theme appears when the nine heroes, the Fellowship of the Ring, first come together at the Council of Elrond at Rivendell; the theme splinters when the Fellowship breaks apart, and gradually reassembles as the Fellowship makes progress with its task.
 The symphony is edited to concert length from over 11 hours of film music.
 The symphony has a 19th century structure to give the audience a sense of history, hinting at the great lapse of time since the Third Age of Middle-earth.
 Shore, with Jackson and Walsh, wanted it to feel like opera.
 To represent the evolution of characters, the themes change; thus, the Hobbits' tin whistle is replaced by a flute when they return to the Shire.
 That return, to save the Shire, is a central theme of the story, accompanied by the Hobbits' theme.

 Live to Projection is a series where The Lord of the Rings films (their soundtrack limited to dialogue and sound effects) are projected while the music is performed live in sync with the films.
 It is conducted by Ludwig Wicki and Erik Eino Ochsner and was performed around the world, including Switzerland, Australia and the United States.
 The concerts, which consist of multiple movements, restore unused or alternate sections of the soundtrack (where other concerts of this kind for other films repeat the final film music) and even required Shore to edit several bars of the music, including a feature entr'acte suite.